Intervale, New Hampshire

-Intervale is an unincorporated community in Carroll County, New Hampshire, located on the boundary between the towns of Bartlett and Conway in the White Mountains Region.
+Intervale is an unincorporated community in Carroll County, New Hampshire, United States, located on the boundary between the towns of Bartlett and Conway in the White Mountains Region.
 The village is part of the Mount Washington Valley, a resort area that also includes the communities of North Conway and Jackson.
 The village has a separate ZIP code (03845) from surrounding communities in the Bartlett/Conway area.

 Intervale is found along U.S. Route 302 and New Hampshire Route 16 at their intersection with Hurricane Mountain Road, 1.5 mi north of the center of North Conway.
 New Hampshire Route 16A leads north from Intervale through the village of Lower Bartlett.
 A state highway rest area with a fine view of Mount Washington and the Presidential Range is located along Routes 302 and 16 in Intervale.

 A former trading post run by Abenaki chief Joseph Laurent, the Abenaki Indian Shop and Camp, is located in Intervale near the state highway rest area and is listed on the National Register of Historic Places.